 Note: You can hail a licensed taxi on the street, pick one up at a taxi rank, or pre-book them.
 But, all minicabs (aka 'private hire vehicles') must get pre-booked.

 Disabled passengers have the same discriminatory rights as able-bodied passengers.
 Thus, all taxi and minicab drivers must not discriminate against you.
 They cannot treat you less 'favourably' than any other customer.

 Note: The law expects taxi drivers to make any 'reasonable adjustments' to make the journey easier.
-Thus, you can report an unlicensed taxi or any issues to the taxi licensing office located at your local council.
+Thus, you can report unlicensed taxi or minicab drivers or any issues to the taxi licensing office at your local council.

 Help for disabled people who travel on ships is available on any of the following:

 In some cases, you may need to make specific arrangements for the journey.
 For example, you might choose to have accommodation or certain seating requirements.
 Make sure you inform the cruise line, the ferry service, or the tour operator when you book the ticket.

 Always inform the cruise line or the ferry service if you must travel with a carer.
 In some cases, the company may allow the carer to travel for free.